As you get closer to retirement your investments will change to meet the outcome you have chosen:

 This option ends up in cash-like investments that aren’t designed for long-term investment.
 As a result, you shouldn’t leave it too long before deciding what to do with your pension pot.
 Over time, inflation will reduce the spending power of your pot.

-For those planning to buy an annuity (guaranteed income) at their target retirement age.
+If you plan to buy an annuity (guaranteed income) at your retirement age.

 Buying an annuity provides the comfort of a guaranteed income for life, but for this you sacrifice flexibility.
 You should shop around as different annuity providers will offer different rates and different options depending on what kind of annuity you want.